Skip to main content

 Tenants may also be drawn to the flexibility of the agreement which can be a major selling point when marketing your rentals.
 So, if you land a dream tenant, it may be worthwhile to keep on extending their lease until they need to move out.

-Cons of Having a Month to Month Lease Agreement
+Cons of Having a Month to Month Rental Agreement

 Although short-term leases have their advantages, they also come with some downsides.
 The following are some of them: